National Competency Standards in Architecture (click here for information on current review of NCSA)

 Please note:On 21 July 2011 the 80 page Logbook was updated.
 If you have been using a version of the Logbook published prior to that date click here for information about how it may affect you.
 No action is required if your completed logbook will require 40 pages or less.

 |Reference Guide for APE Candidates (NCSA REF/G) This booklet provides reference information for intending APE Candidates.|

-AACA has prepared a short presentation, which summarises key elements of the APE Process, for those who are unable to attend Registration Board briefing sessions.
+AACA has prepared a short presentation, which summarises key elements of the APE process, for those who are unable to attend architects registration board briefing sessions.

 |APE Quality Assurance ProtocolsQuality Assurance processes are in place for all aspects of the APE to ensure nationally consistent application of examination procedures.|